telink-semi/tc_platform_sdk/doc/tc_platform_sdk_Release_Note.md

 ### Bug Fixes

 * **calibration**
-  * (B80/B80B/B85/B87/TC321X) Modified the logic for determining frequency_offset_value in the user_calib_freq_offset interface to resolve the issue where the frequency offset calibration value for the chip fixture was not taking effect.
+  * (B80/B80B/B85/B87/TC321X) Modified the logic of judging frequency_offset_value in user_calib_freq_offset interface to ensure that it is consistent with the logic of RF frequency calibration value written to flash by the chip fixture frequency calibration value, in order to solve the problem that the chip fixture frequency calibration value does not take effect.
+This issue affects all SDKs and applications that require RF frequency calibration.

 ### BREAKING CHANGES

-* **calibration**
+* N/A
-  * (B80/B80B/B85/B87/TC321X) Modified the internal logic for determining frequency_offset_value in the user_calib_freq_offset interface to align with the write logic of the chip fixture's frequency offset calibration value.
-This ensures proper utilization of the RF frequency offset calibration value stored in the flash, preventing potential RF frequency offset issues.
-This fix impacts all SDKs and applications that require RF frequency offset calibration.

 ### Features